 What if the weather turns?

-If weather should increase the risk element to an unacceptable level your guide will reassess the situation give you advice on the best options and plan for the safest options.
-In the backcountry our first priority is for safety.
+If weather should increase the risk element to an unacceptable level, your guide will reassess the situation and give you advice on the best options and plan for the safest options.
+In the backcountry, our first priority is for safety.

 What kind of risks are in the backcountry?

-There are many risks in the backcountry including avalanche terrain, weather exposure and most critically, unforeseen circumstances.
-If we know about about certain issues or concerns we can make better decisions based on information you have disclosed to us.
-Without that knowledge we are unable to make informed decisions.
-In most cases your guide will always include your opinion in the decision process, unless they see the situation as too risky.
-Ultimately we are there to guide you with our experience and knowledge of the area, keeping you in the safest possible environment while still having fun and perhaps learning just a little bit.
+There are many risks in the backcountry, including avalanche terrain, weather exposure and most critically unforeseen circumstances.
+If we know about certain issues or concerns, we can make better decisions based on information you have disclosed to us.
+Without that knowledge, we are unable to make informed decisions.
+In most cases, your guide will always include your opinion in the decision process, unless they see the situations as too risky.
+Ultimately, we are there to guide you with our experience and knowledge of the area, keeping you in the safest possible environment, whilst still having fun and perhaps leaning a bit, too.

 What if I am injured?

-In the backcountry there is no ski patrol, sometimes there is even no means to communicate back to a base, we could be hours from help.
-Our guides have extensive first aid training and assess your skiing and riding abilities before taking you into backcountry terrain.
+In the backcountry, there is no ski patrol.
+Sometimes there is even no means to communicate back to a base, and you may be far from available help.
+Our guides have extensive first aid training and assess your skiing and riding before taking you into backcountry terrain.
 We will always try to prevent injury by continually managing the risk factors.

 Can I rent powder gear when I get there?